Doula Education and Careers

 Career Overview

 “Doula” is a word coined from ancient Greek, meaning “a woman who serves.”
-And whether a doula is male or female, that is what a professional with doula training does—helps the mother and her family during birth or the postpartum period.
+And whether a doula is male or female, that is what a professional with doula training does—helps the mother and her family during birth and/or the postpartum period.

 A birth doula provides emotional support during labor and assists with breathing, positioning and relaxation.